-If you have a small business like a medical or dental practice, deciding whether to buy or lease a commercial property is a critical undertaking.
+If you have a small business, deciding whether to buy or lease a commercial property is a critical undertaking.
 Both options have clear advantages, and both options have clear disadvantages.
 While finances are of paramount importance when deciding, which option is best for your particular situation, there are also a number of other factors that you will need to consider.

 Where Size Matters

 One of these key factors is space.
 When picking a location for your clinic, you need to be very mindful of the fact that, as in most things in life, size matters when choosing a home for your practice.

 How much space does your clinic need to operate comfortably?
 More importantly, how much space will you need five years from now?
 How about ten years from now?